portworx/px-docs/knowledgebase/faqs.md

 ### Can Portworx work in a multi-cloud environment?
 Yes absolutely you can create a fabric, based on servers across multiple different cloud providers.
 However, we recommend that individual scale-out applications run within the context of a single cloud provider for the sake of performance and latency.
-For a fabric that spans cloud providers, you can take a volume snapshot under one cloud, and then mount that snapshot in another cloud.
+For a fabric that spans cloud providers, you can take a cloudsnap under one cloud, and then import and mount that snapshot in another cloud.
+Refer to [Multi-Cloud Backup operations](https://docs.portworx.com/cloud/backups.html) on how to create Cloudsnaps and import them to any cluster you want

 ### Can I access my data outside of Portworx volume, or is it only for containers?
 With "Shared Volumes", a Portworx volume can be NFS mounted (read/write) outside of a container context.